Reading: why it’s good for children

 Here’s how you and your child can make the most of book time:

 - Help your child choose a book.
-It’s OK if he chooses the same one over and over.
-If it’s one you haven’t read together before, look at the cover and ask him what he thinks it might be about.
+It’s OK if your child chooses the same one over and over.
+If it’s one you haven’t read together before, look at the cover and ask your child what they think it might be about.

 - Ask your child to hold the book and turn the pages.